 COMMUNITY RELATIONS COMMITTEE

 The mission of the Steinbach Chamber of Commerce is to unite and represent Steinbach and area businesses in the belief that the resulting economic growth and stability provides an enhanced quality of life for the entire community.
-This statement rings true as many local business owners understand how important it is for their business and employees to be interwoven in the fabric of our local community.
+This statement rings true as many local business owners understand how important it is for their business and employees to be interwoven into the fabric of our local community.

 The mandate of the Community Relations Committee is to bring business and community together.
 Over the years, the Committee has supported this statement by way of coordinating various community events and participating in community initiatives.
-As a Committee representative, we look for ways to celebrate many local business successes and support tourism to our community.
-This past year while focusing on our legacy event, the Pioneer Days Parade, the Committee had the opportunity to introduce two new initiatives to support our mandate.
+As a Committee representative, we look for ways to celebrate many local business successes and support tourism to our community; we would have to say that this year presented huge hurdles in being able to follow through on any of those initiatives.

 On behalf of our Committee, I would like to thank the membership for their support and invite them to give us feedback and ideas to continue to foster a spirit of community here in Steinbach.

 Matthew Penner – Print Studio One

 Kristy Hill – YWAM Island Breeze Manitoba

 The mandate of the Business Development Committee (BDC) is to promote and support growth and development of the business community.
 The BDC works effectively to organize these learning opportunities in various ways as we learn from those who have pursued their vision in the business community over time, by hosting Professional Development presenters, and developing the young leaders of our region.